itsjoesullivan/js-vim/README.md

 ##Status

 In the Learn-Vim-Progressively schedule, we're past "survive" at "feel comfortable".
 Insert mode and much of Idle mode are done.
 The three big remaining modes are visual, search, and command (:notation).
+Search is there in basic form: /pattern, 'n' -> repeat.
+Visual is completely nascent, but not missing.
+It requires a bit more thought than the other ones did, interacting as it does with other mode/commands.